stevenoh0908/SMART/DOCUMENTATION.md

 ### About Profile TXT
 * Put value of the physical quantities in each line.
 * Note that the first line corresponds to the quantity of the lowest height, and the last line corresponds to the quantity of the highest height.
-* Keep in mind only initial temperature profile txt file should be nz-lined file.
+* Keep in mind only initial temperature profile txt file should be `nz`-lined file.
-* All other profile txt files should have nz-1 lines.
+* All other profile txt files should have `nz-1` lines.

 ### Configuration File Guide (`config.yml`)
 * The configuration file, located in `src/config.yml` has the followig two sections.